-Essential characteristics for the translations working in the medicine filed apply to any translation area, and today it is much easier to work with this type of material due to the access to all types of information on the internet, bilingual dictionaries, specific are glossaries and specialized magazines.
+Essential characteristics for translators working in the medicine filed apply to any translation area, and today it is much easier to work with this type of material due to the access to all types of information on the internet, bilingual dictionaries, specific area glossaries and specialized magazines.
 However, most of times the work of the translator requires the use a monolingual dictionary at first, for only then he/she can effectively perform the translation.

 Above all, it is necessary to understand the context of the document, be familiarized with the terminology, recurring expressions and conventions, not only from the area, but also from subspecialties.

 Even though there are several ways to say the same thing in the medical area, there is, depending on the field of specialization, a preference for certain words and expressions instead of others, called “Specialized Terminology”.

 Identifying such preferences can be a difficult task for the translator.
 However, a previous inquiry can facilitate the recognition of said preferences.